 I have been an Iowa Hawkeyes fan for as long as I can remember.
 Growing up just an hour away from Kinnick Stadium, I’ve witnessed my fair share of wailing and gnashing of teeth.
 It’s what makes this year’s 12-0 squad so amazing.
 No one saw this coming except those inside the football program.
 And even then, (at least in my opinion) it was likely motivational rather than true expectation.
 This football team has occupied a great deal of my free time this fall so it was bound to lead to a blog post at some point.
 There’s much to be learned from this team and its head coach, Kirk Ferentz.

 - Failure Is Only The Beginning – The Hawkeyes ended the season with a thud last year, blowing a 17-point 2nd half lead to Nebraska and losing in overtime and then getting destroyed by Tennessee in the TaxSlayer Bowl.
 That was, arguably, the low point of the Ferentz Era for Iowa football, which started in 1999.
 It would have been fair to compare them to The Walking Dead.
 The majority of fans and the media were calling for his job, thinking the game had passed him by.
 Instead, Ferentz re-evaluated his program and made changes many did not think he was capable of making.
 I’d argue that this 12-0 campaign is a direct result of the misery at the end of the 2014 season and the tumultuous off-season.
 Failure only shows the path to success.
+Also, it is always important to visualize your goals to be motivated.
+It is not always going to be easy but is all worth the sufferings and sacrifices.

 - Take A Hard Look In The Mirror – Failure is only the beginning, but it is an easily repeatable process.
 It takes a person of exceedingly high honesty to look at the situation they are in and make the changes necessary to experience success.
 Kirk Ferentz is in his 17th year of coaching the Hawkeyes.
 He has routines and beliefs that have served him well.
 He changed many of the internal processes of the team; changing to morning practices, for example.
 A minor change to you and me; a seismic change for a man like Ferentz.
 Change for the sake of change is dangerous, but stubbornness can be a fatal flaw.